Central Park Mall in fall in NYC.

 Need help capturing the best of NYC — with you in the photos?
 Book one of our Private Photo Journeys, a walking tour that includes photos of your group to keep.
 Or get a styled, custom shoot that tells your unique story through an NYC Influencer Shoot or Professional New York City Shoot.
 Email [email protected] with inquiries.

-15. Take a scenic bike tour
+16. Take a scenic bike tour

-16. Watch the Village Halloween Parade
+17. Watch the Village Halloween Parade

 The public can view — or even join in the festivities — along its route from 6th Avenue / Spring Street to 16th Street.

-You must be dressed up to participate!
+One important note: you must be dressed up to participate!

-17. Catch flicks at the New York Film Festival
+18. Catch flicks at the New York Film Festival

-Presented by the Film Society of Lincoln Center, this annual film fest — which runs from late September through early October — screens the best cinema in the world as well as interesting lectures and presentations.
+Presented by the Film Society of Lincoln Center, the New York Film Festival — which runs from late September through early October — screens the best cinema in the world as well as interesting lectures and presentations.

-18. Learn about Medieval times at the Met Cloisters
+19. Learn about Medieval times at the Met Cloisters

 Here you’ll find eight miles of pathways, Hudson River views, and the Heather Garden, the city’s largest garden with unrestricted public access and many plant and tree species.